Effect-TS/effect/packages/schema/README.md

 ## Generating Equivalences

-The `to` function, which is part of the `@effect/schema/Equivalence` module, allows you to generate an [Equivalence](https://effect-ts.github.io/effect/schema/Equivalence.ts.html) based on a schema definition:
+The `make` function, which is part of the `@effect/schema/Equivalence` module, allows you to generate an [Equivalence](https://effect-ts.github.io/effect/schema/Equivalence.ts.html) based on a schema definition:

 ```ts
 import * as S from "@effect/schema/Schema";